-Could this be the death of the blue dollar?
+Is this the end of the blue dollar?
+(Spoiler alert: Probably not.)

 As promised, after the settling in of the new President and his radical approach to governing a broken economy, here are some of my thoughts on what the new regime means for tourism.